nrfconnect/sdk-nrf/doc/nrf/getting_started/recommended_versions.rst

 **************

 The following table shows the tools that are required for working with |NCS| v\ |version|.
-It lists the minimum version that is required and the version that is installed when using the :ref:`Toolchain Manager <gs_app_tcm>`, as described in :ref:`gs_assistant`.
+It lists the versions that are used for testing and installed when using the :ref:`Toolchain Manager <gs_app_tcm>`, as described in :ref:`gs_assistant`.
+Other versions might also work, but are not verified.

 .. _req_tools_table: